TheGirlThatLived/NarrowOne_Customizations/listOfDemands.md

 - [ ] Server browser
 - [ ] Special "always online" lobby codes with custom rulesets (gravity adjustment, limited map playlist, health pack spawning on maps and no REGEN, Free for All gamemode, ...) (https://discord.com/channels/519477170964267008/1270943449352376432/1270943449352376432)
 - [ ] (?)
 Elo balances (https://discord.com/channels/519477170964267008/1272594235249655808/1272594235249655808)
+- [ ] Duels - players can send duel requests to other players in the same lobby and make coin bets.
+Should oppponent accept the request, game deducts bet amount of coins from his account.
+Both players have a "duel" icon appearing on scoreboard and visible to everyone.
+After 3rd flag is captured, whoever killed the other duelist more, wins the bet amount.
+If draw - both duelists receive half of the bag (https://discord.com/channels/519477170964267008/1307901713751216128/1308099291247808643)